-The process of maintaining books using a double-entry system is significantly more involved and intricate than keeping books using a single-entry system.
-It presents the idea of debit and credit, which indicates that for every transaction, there is something received (a debit) and something given up (a credit), and as a result, every recorded transaction affects two or more accounts.
+A double-entry system is far more complex and involved to maintain than a single-entry system, making it the prefered method.
+It offers the concept of debit and credit, which denotes that there is something gained (a debit) and something lost (a credit) for every transaction.
+As a result, every recorded transaction has an impact on at least two accounts.

-This system logs individual transactions as an item of income or expense, and then it generates a second entry to link each transaction to the appropriate account.
-If you were to get revenue from a customer, for instance, the revenue would be recorded as income and also tracked back to the customer’s account.
+This system records each transaction separately as an item of income or expense before creating a second entry to associate each with the relevant account.
+For instance, if you received income from a customer, the income would be reported as income and linked to the customer’s account.

-In the year 1494, Luca Pacioli, who would later become regarded as the “Father of Modern Day Accounting,” elaborated on Cotrugli’s work to develop the fundamental framework for the bookkeeping system that is in use today.
+Cotrugli’s work was expanded upon in 1494 by Luca Pacioli, who would go on to be known as the “Father of Modern Day Accounting,” to create the fundamental structure for the bookkeeping system that is still in use today.

 - The organisation is able to generate and comprehend financial statements in a more effective manner.